Unfortunately we can only offer PA services at the moment

 SecsSeconds

-The Verb Patterns Rescue Guid
+The Verb Patterns' Rescue Guide

 Verb Patterns are one of the most challenging things in the English Language.
 Do you want to remember verb patterns or do you want remembering verb patterns 🤔 ?
 Probably neither!
 But we want you to remember them and you need to remember them 😅 unfortunately.